Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Introduction

 \modelmonitor provides these capabilities as pre-built monitoring solutions that do not require coding, while also providing the flexibility for the user to perform custom analyses.
 Specifically, \modelmonitor provides the following types of monitoring:\\

-{ \bf Monitor Data Quality}: It automatically captures and monitors the input given to ML models, uses rules and statistical tests to detect both data drift and unexpected upstream data changes, and raises alerts when necessary.\\ { \bf Monitor Model Quality}: It monitors the performance of a model by capturing its predictions and comparing them with the actual ground truth labels that the model attempts to predict.
-To do this, it merges data that is captured from real-time inference with actual labels stored in Amazon S3\footnote{ \url{https://aws.amazon.com/s3/}}, a storage service, and then compares them using metrics specific to the ML problem type.
-These could be either pre-built standard metrics such as mean square error (MSE) and accuracy, or custom user-defined metrics.\\ { \bf Monitor Bias Drift for Models in Production}: Bias has appeared as a concerning potential issue in ML systems.
+{ \bf Monitor Data Quality}: It automatically captures and monitors the input given to ML models, uses rules and statistical tests to detect both data drift and unexpected upstream data changes, and raises alerts when necessary.\\

+{ \bf Monitor Model Quality}: It monitors the performance of a model by capturing its predictions and comparing them with the actual ground truth labels that the model attempts to predict.
+To do this, it merges data that is captured from real-time inference with actual labels stored in Amazon S3,\footnote{ \url{https://aws.amazon.com/s3/}} a storage service, and then compares them using metrics specific to the ML problem type.
+These could be either pre-built standard metrics such as mean square error (MSE) and accuracy, or custom user-defined metrics.\\

+{ \bf Monitor Bias Drift for Models in Production}: Bias has appeared as a concerning potential issue in ML systems.
 A computer system may be considered biased if it discriminates against certain societal groups \cite{barocas2016big}.
 Although the initial data or model may not have been biased, data or concept drift (among other factors) may cause the model outcomes to become biased over time.
-For example, a substantial change in home buyer demographics could cause a home loan application model to become biased if certain populations were not present in the original training data. \modelmonitor supports monitoring of several bias metrics \cite{das2021fairness} computed over data captured from the model's inputs and outputs during inference, and issues alerts when a metric exceeds a specified threshold.\\ { \bf Monitor Feature Attribution Drift for Models in Production}: Feature attribution drift means that a feature that was once not influential in the prediction process became influential or vice versa.
-This can be an early indication of degradation in the model quality \cite{google_drift}. \modelmonitor supports monitoring of drift in attribution for individual features and changes in the relative importance of features, offering metrics measuring attribution change and the option to issue an alert once a metric deviates from a certain threshold.\\
+For example, a substantial change in home buyer demographics could cause a home loan application model to become biased if certain populations were not present in the original training data. \modelmonitor/ supports monitoring of several bias metrics \cite{das2021fairness} computed over data captured from the model's inputs and outputs during inference, and issues alerts when a metric exceeds a specified threshold.\\

+{ \bf Monitor Feature Attribution Drift for Models in Production}: Feature attribution drift means that a feature that was once not influential in the prediction process became influential or vice versa.
+This can be an early indication of degradation in the model quality \cite{google_drift}. \modelmonitor supports monitoring of drift in attribution for individual features and changes in the relative importance of features, offering metrics measuring attribution change and the option to issue an alert once a metric deviates from a certain threshold.